Frequently Asked Questions

 Also called water pressure reducing valves,

-• they are compact, inexpensive regulators that perform two functions: they automatically reduce the high incoming water pressure from the mains to provide a lower, more functional pressure for distribution in the home;
+• They are compact, inexpensive regulators that perform two functions: they automatically reduce the high incoming water pressure from the mains to provide a lower, more functional pressure for distribution in the home;

-• they “regulate” by maintaining a set pressure in the home usually 50 lbs. –thereby ensuring that the home piping and appliances operate under a safe, more moderate, but satisfactory pressure.
+• They “regulate” by maintaining a set pressure in the home usually 50 lbs. –thereby ensuring that the home piping and appliances operate under a safe, more moderate, but satisfactory pressure.

 What is Water Pressure?